go-outside-labs/fake/content/about.md

 ## 110. stacking references

-all the links about crypto that didn't make to the previous sections...
+(all the links that didn't make it to the previous sections)

 * [weusecoins.com](https://www.weusecoins.com/)